The Real and The Abstract: Where is the difference?

 But what surprises me is the vehemence with which we object to anyone casting doubts, on what we call as our basic tenets.
 The more reasonable we are in accommodating changes in any of the ‘worldly areas’, like scientific development or economic change, the more unreasonable we seem to be, in opposing any deviations in our abstract world, like virtue or honor.

-Just as we see worldly changes, like developments in science and technology, improved living conditions or new systems of governance, as a harbinger of better things to come, we renounce any deviations to the abstract values, like our sense of righteous living, as a sure sign of the imminent end of our race.
+Just as we see worldly changes, like inventions, discoveries, improved living conditions or new systems of governance, as a harbinger of better things to come, we renounce any deviations to the abstract values, like our ideas regarding a righteous life, as a sure sign of the imminent end of our race.

 Why is it so?

 Whereas when we observe any changes in the appearance, behavior or constitution of our abstract tenets, ceremonies or other conceptual entities, we react in an unthinking and uncaring manner, the aim always being to hide, discredit or kill the cause.
 We also acknowledge with great vehemence, the infallibility of our forefathers and the need to correct whatever deviations that might have happened to our tenets.
-And the strongest push is always reserved for correcting or nullifying any such changes at the earliest.
+If a deviation actually happen, the strongest push is always reserved for correcting or nullifying it at the earliest.

 Why does it happen that way?